-3-3.
-Employer.
-The Oneida Tribe its divisions, departments, programs, enterprises of other subdivisions of the Oneida Tribe.

-3-4.
-Oneida Tribe.
-The Oneida Tribe of Indians of Wisconsin, a federally recognized Indian tribe and acting at all times pursuant to its Constitution and Bylaws in a governmental capacity.

-3-5.
-Injury or personal injury.
-Physical or mental harm to an employee caused by accident or disease which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related.

-3-6.
-Physical Harm.
-Any injury arising out of and in the course of employment, unusual or peculiar to work, including specific injury, repetitive traumatic injury, or occupational disease, which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related.

-3-7.
-Accidental Injury.
-Any injury, not expected and not deemed to be willful.
+- contractor or employees of a subcontractor under him.
+Any peace officer shall be considered an employee while engaged in the enforcement of peace or in the pursuit and capture of those charged with crime. - (b) Employer.
+The Oneida Tribe its divisions, departments, programs, enterprises of other subdivisions of the Oneida Tribe. - (c) Oneida Tribe.
+The Oneida Tribe of Indians of Wisconsin, a federally recognized Indian tribe and acting at all times pursuant to its Constitution and Bylaws in a governmental capacity. - (d) Injury or personal injury.
+Physical or mental harm to an employee caused by accident or disease which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related. - (e) Physical Harm.
+Any injury arising out of and in the course of employment, unusual or peculiar to work, including specific injury, repetitive traumatic injury, or occupational disease, which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related. - (f) Accidental Injury.
+Any injury, not expected and not deemed to be willful. - (g) Mental Harm.

-3-8.
-Mental Harm.
 Any injury arising out of and in the course of employment which includes mental harm or emotional stress or strain without physical trauma, which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related.
-Common occupational life includes, but is not limited to, transfers, promotions, termination, disciplinary action and activities identified within a job description or business unit general activities.

-3-9.
-Burden and Standard of Proof.
-Except where explicitly stated otherwise, the burden of proof is on the party advancing a particular claim or defense, and the standard of proof is by a preponderance or greater weight of the evidence.

-3-10.
-Waiver of Privilege.
-Application for or acceptance of any benefits under this law shall constitute a waiver of privilege by the employee or the employee's dependents.

-3-11.
-Administrator.
-The person or entity designated and charged with the day-to-day administration of this law.
+Common occupational life includes, but is not limited to, transfers, promotions, termination, disciplinary action and activities identified within a job description or business unit general activities. - (h) Burden and Standard of Proof.
+Except where explicitly stated otherwise, the burden of proof is on the party advancing a particular claim or defense, and the standard of proof is by a preponderance or greater weight of the evidence. - (i) Waiver of Privilege.
+Application for or acceptance of any benefits under this law shall constitute a waiver of privilege by the employee or the employee's dependents. - (j) Administrator.
+The person or entity designated and charged with the day-to-day administration of this law. - (k) Covered Injury/Accidents.

-3-12.
-Covered Injury/Accidents.
 Mental or physical harm to an employee caused by accident or disease and arising out of and in the course of employment.
-Injury includes mental harm or emotional stress or strain without physical trauma, which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related, extraordinary and unusual.

-3-13.
-Not Covered Injury/Accidents.
-No compensation is allowed for:

-a. an injury or death due to the employee's knowingly self inflicted injury, including suicide, or commission of a criminal offense, b. any injury, occupational disease or death when the proximate cause is the employee's intoxication from alcohol, or impairment by a non-prescribed controlled drug or abuse of a prescription drug, except where the employee is an innocent victim, c. refusal or non-cooperation of the employee of a blood alcohol or drug test when it is requested for reasonable cause, d. any injury caused by or contributed to by an illegal or non-prescribed controlled substance confirmed by a positive confirmation or blood alcohol test.
+Injury includes mental harm or emotional stress or strain without physical trauma, which arises from exposure to conditions or circumstances beyond those common to occupational and/or non-occupational life and is predominantly work related, extraordinary and unusual. - (1) Not Covered Injury/Accidents.
+No compensation is allowed for: - (1) an injury or death due to the employee's knowingly self inflicted injury, including suicide, or commission of a criminal offense, - (2) any injury, occupational disease or death when the proximate cause is the employee's intoxication from alcohol, or impairment by a non-prescribed controlled drug or abuse of a prescription drug, except where the employee is an innocent victim. - (3) refusal or non-cooperation of the employee of a blood alcohol or drug test when it is requested for reasonable cause, - (4) any injury caused by or contributed to by an illegal or non-prescribed controlled substance confirmed by a positive confirmation or blood alcohol test. - (e) gross negligence of the injured employee, including horseplay or other willful behavior,